 Any candidate suffering from, or suspected of suffering from, an infectious or contagious disease must take the examination in a separate room where these Instructions can be applied.

-Centres must keep the candidate's script separate from other scripts.
+The candidate's script must be kept separate from other scripts.

-Centres must not despatch the script until advice has been sought from the awarding body.
+The script must not be despatched until advice has been sought from the awarding body.